 Photo: The Netherlands Scientific Council for Government Policy (WRR)

-David C. Korten asks – Is humanity’s defining economic goal to grow GDP or to secure the wellbeing of people and the living Earth?
+In this commentary, David C. Korten asks – Is humanity’s defining economic goal to grow GDP or to secure the well-being of people and the living Earth?

 Photo: David Korten

 Anthony Bogues argues that we need to move beyond focusing on development with all its historical baggage and focus instead on the ‘human’, which would mean rethinking human life itself and the sustainability of human life on this planet.

 Photo: Brown University

 Human development is ultimately about meeting aspirations that are contextually rooted, says Arthur Grimes, for whom the concept of well-being is a useful tool to inform policy-making.